cstuartroe/sauna/README.md

 The adpositional cases, being based on the genitive case, actually originate as relational nouns.
-The possession suffix has been dropped from the adpositional case suffixes, but the same roots can also function similarly to *tuppe* "without", as standalone relational with a possession suffix.
+The possession suffix has been dropped from the adpositional case suffixes, but the same roots can also function similarly to トツヱ *tuppe* "without", as standalone relational with a possession suffix.
 This is preferred over putting first person pronouns in the adpositional cases, and permissible for second and third persons rather than using a pronoun if there is no risk of ambiguity, but may not be used with an actual noun possessor.

 ```
+*ソアリンアニオコチ
 *so         arenane        okote
 *so  -∅     aren     -'AnI oko -tI
 that-NOM   1S.polite-ALL  give-CNJ